Contact

 CALIFORNIA EVENTS

-LA Opera Arts and Health Week Video Series (Los Angeles, CA)
+LA County Arts and Health Week Video Series (Los Angeles, CA)

 On October 5th, after the LA Opera performance of Leonard Bernstein's “West Side Story”, there was a post-performance panel conversation on how the arts transform healing and wellbeing across communities.